runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 to ignore unknown attributes.

-Examples include the `constructor` attribute which specifies that a certain symbol has is a constructor, so, say, it cannot be unified with different constructors.
+Examples include the `constructor` attribute which specifies that a certain symbol is a constructor, so, say, it cannot be unified with different constructors.

 Questions asked